I’m a lawyer. I work exclusively for adult adopted people in the United States.

-I help adult adoptees navigate the legal challenges in obtaining original birth certificates, citizenship, and other identifying information to which they are entitled.
-I also work to develop broader legal strategies to challenge and upend a legal framework that operates to deny adoptees their basic and fundamental truths.
+I help adult adopted people navigate legal challenges in obtaining their own original birth certificates, securing U.S. citizenship, and seeking information to which they are entitled.
+I also work to develop broader legal strategies to challenge existing legal frameworks that operate to deny adopted people basic and fundamental rights of identity.

 Current and Ongoing Projects

 United States of OBC

 I monitor legislation across the country and in the U.S. Congress that relates to an original birth certificate as well as to citizenship issues for intercountry adoptees.